puppetlabs/bolt/pre-docs/bolt_configuration_options.md

 `connect-timeout`: How long Bolt should wait when establishing connections.

 `run-as-command`: The command to elevate permissions.
-Bolt appends the user and and command strings to the configured run as a command before running it on the target.
+Bolt appends the user and command strings to the configured run as a command before running it on the target.
 This command must not require an interactive password prompt, and the `sudo-password` option is ignored when `run-as-command` is specified.
 The run-as command must be specified as an array.

 `port`: Connection port.
 Default is `22`.